Longshot (Marvel Comics): "Shattershot"

+In the alternate reality future seen at the end of the 1992 "Shattershot" storyline (which ran through the 1992 annuals of the X-Men-related titles), a mysterious hooded figure appears in the background when the former slaves and the Spineless Ones finally make peace, and observes the events of the story.
+At the end of the story, this individual is revealed to be an older version of Longshot.

 Ultimate Marvel

-Ultimate Longshot first appeared in Ultimate X-Men #54, written by Brian K. Vaughan.
-In the Ultimate Universe, Longshot is not an alien but an ordinary mutant named Arthur Centino.
-His name is a tribute to creators Art Adams and Ann Nocenti.

-Centino is accused of murdering Lord Joseph Scheele, a Genoshan politician; as punishment, he is sentenced to forced participation in a reality show on Krakoa Island where he will be hunted for sport.
-The show is run by Mojo Adams, and Longshot's latest opponent is Arcade.
+An alternate universe version of Longshot from Earth-1610 appears in the Ultimate Marvel imprint.
+This version is a mutant named Arthur Centino and a resident of Genosha.
+Centino is accused of murdering Lord Joseph Scheele, a Genoshan politician; as punishment, he is sentenced to forced participation in a reality show on Krakoa where he will be hunted for sport.
+The show is run by Mojo Adams and Longshot's latest opponent is Arcade.
 The X-Men journey to the island Longshot is on, assuming he is innocent and was framed and thus offer to help him.
 During the course of their time together, Longshot spends time charming Colossus.

-It is later discovered that he is guilty; he had stumbled upon his girlfriend Spiral with the politician and killed him in a fit of rage.
+It is later discovered that Longshot is guilty.
+He had stumbled upon his girlfriend Spiral with Scheele and killed him in a fit of rage.
 Later, Longshot is in the Savage Land foraging for food when he runs into the Ultimates' Scarlet Witch, who captures him and has him imprisoned in their Triskelion base.
 Longshot later successfully escapes from the Triskelion.
 During the escape, he seemingly kills Lady Deathstrike, saving the lives of two of the X-Men who had freed him before.
-One of the others who escaped is Magneto, who admits that he had tipped the authorities onto Longshot's location in the first place, as part of Magneto's own escape plan; Magneto wanted Longshot and his luck power present as an "edge" to guarantee success.
+One of the others who escaped is Magneto, who admits that he had tipped the authorities onto Longshot's location in the first place, as part of Magneto's own escape plan; Magneto wanted Longshot and his luck power present as an "edge" to guarantee success as a member of the Brotherhood of Mutant Supremacy.

 When Longshot is last seen, the death of Charles Xavier is announced, the news reaches "Somewhere Else," apparently Magneto's latest stronghold.
-Longshot is seen, still bearded from his time on the run, seated on his own low stool at Magneto's right hand side, suggesting that the sociopathic young mutant holds special favor with the Master of Magnetism.
-This story by Robert Kirkman is entitled Aftermath: Part 1.
+Longshot is seen, still bearded from his time on the run, seated at Magneto's right hand side, suggesting that he holds special favor with him.

-It is later revealed that Longshot was somehow tortured and killed in the Savage Land under orders from Magneto.
+During the Ultimatum storyline, it is revealed that Longshot was killed under orders from Magneto.